AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ## Quick start
-1. Ensure you have Java `17` or above installed in your computer.<br>
+1. To use Hirehive, you need Java `17` or above installed in your computer.<br>
    - For **Mac users:** Ensure you have the precise [JDK](#glossary) version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-F13-3/tp/releases).
+2. Download the latest HireHive `.jar` file from [here](https://github.com/AY2425S2-CS2103T-F13-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for HireHive.
+3. Copy the downloaded file to a folder where you would like to store HireHive (e.g. "Documents" or "Desktop" or a new folder "HireHive") .

+4. Run HireHive
+   - Find the folder that you stored HireHive previously (e.g. "Documents" or "Desktop" or "HireHive").
+   - Right-click on the folder and choose "New terminal at [folder-name]".
-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar hirehive.jar` command to run the application.<br>
+   - Type `java -jar hirehive.jar` command and press Enter to run the application.<br>
-   A [GUI](#glossary) similar to the below should appear in a few seconds.
+   - A [GUI](#glossary) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui-2.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+5. To use HireHive, you can type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all applicants.